-Learning the Podio structure will provide a solid foundation of understanding your role in your Podio system.
+Learning the Podio Structure will provide a solid foundation of understanding your role in your Podio system.
 Podio is an employee network that brings all your company’s information together under one roof.
-Because there are a lot of moving parts within a company, learning the building blocks of Podio is essential to knowing where to find information that is relevant to you.
+Because there are a lot of moving parts within a company, learning the building blocks of the Podio Structure is essential to knowing where to find information that is relevant to you.

 Begin by watching this video, which explains how you may use Podio on a daily basis.
 Podio provides clean, concise information on each individual client or project.
-After watching the video and understanding the flow of Podio items, please move on to the next step.
+After watching the video and understanding the flow of Podio, please move on to the next step.

 Your company is an organization.
 Unless you are a Podio developer, you will probably be a part of just one organization (the company you work for).